blinkk/amagaki/website/content/docs/content-management/environments.md

 ### Defaults

-*   When running the dev server, the environment “dev” is used.
+*   When running the dev server, the environment `dev` is used.
-*   When running `amagaki build`, the environment “default” is used.
+*   When running `amagaki build`, the environment `default` is used.

-Different environment names can be invoked during the “serve” or “build” commands by using the “--env &lt;name>” flag.
+Different environment names can be invoked during the `serve` or `build` commands by using the `--env <name>` flag.
 For example, to build the prod
 environment: `amagaki build --env prod`.